 Rate oral, poster abstracts for scientific program development (does this need to be more specific?
 How educational component works (?call for abstracts, time for presenters to submit, how abstracts are collated, etc?)

-Biennial Meeting
+Biennial General Meeting (BGM)

-ICPAN Inc. to hold Biennial Meeting during ICPAN Conference
+ICPAN Inc. to hold BGM during ICPAN Conference

 Conference Host to coordinate meeting schedules with ICPAN BOD

-ICPAN GAC Chair will coordinate with Conference Chair to schedule meeting during conference
+ICPAN GAC Chair will coordinate with Conference Chair to schedule GAC meeting during conference

-Election of ICPAN Officers will occur during the ICPAN Conference at the biennial meeting.
+Election of ICPAN Officers will occur during the ICPAN Conference at the BGM meeting.